Matthias Hoene: Dramatic narrative works

 In 2008 Hoene directed Beyond the Rave, a 20-episode British horror serial on MySpace, which was the first film produced by Hammer Films in 30 years.
-Three of the supporting roles were played by Cockney (East London) actors whose humorous improvisations inspired Hoene to make a movie centered around elderly Cockney characters.
+Three of the supporting roles were played by Cockney (East London) actors whose humorous improvisations inspired Hoene to make a movie centered around Cockney characters.

 Hoene and two screenwriters, James Moran and Lucas Roche, spent a year and a half developing the screenplay that became the motion picture Cockneys vs Zombies in 2012.
 It is a comedy horror film pitting East End bank robbers and retirees against the living dead.
 Hoene had then been living in East London for three years, and made the film a love letter to the East End of London, showing many of the area's locations.
 It won best feature film at the 2012 San Sebastián Horror and Fantasy Film Festival, a "Méliès d'argent" at the Trieste Science+Fiction Festival, and best feature film, best comedy, and best ensemble cast at the 2012 Toronto After Dark Film Festival.

 In 2016 Hoene directed Luc Besson's Chinese and French science fiction action-adventure film The Warriors Gate, written by Besson and Robert Mark Kamen.
 This was Hoene's biggest work yet, with up to 900 people on set at a time, filmed in China and Canada, though with all the dialogue in English.

 In 2018, Hoene was one of five prominent European filmmakers who made short films for the campaign #EUandME, about the benefits of the European Union, that were aired across the continent; his entry, "The Living Hostel", was about an elderly lady's grandchildren trying to realize her dream of travelling across Europe.
 It was his first German language film.
 The same year he also directed the three-minute documentary Dive, for the Adidas Parley environmental partnership, about Anna Bader cliff diving from Kahekili's Leap in Hawaii, while reflecting on plastic pollution.

-In 2021, Hoene began filming Theodosia, a children's adventure television series based on the Theodosia and the Serpents of Chaos books by R. L. LaFevers.
+In 2021, Hoene began filming Theodosia, a children's fantasy adventure television series based on the Theodosia and the Serpents of Chaos books by R. L. LaFevers.
+The series premiered on HBO Max in 2022, and was acquired by partners including the BBC.
+It was approved for a second season.

-Personal life

-Hoene is married to furniture designer and upholsterer Hannah Stanton, who also graduated with a degree in graphic design from St. Martins.
-They met in a London pub, and have been married since 2009.
-They have houses in East London and Los Angeles; their buying their Los Angeles house in 2018 was broadcast in an episode of the television show House Hunters.
+In 2023, Hoene directed Little Bone Lodge, also known as The Last Exit, a thriller film about two criminals in a home invasion in the Scottish Highlands meeting a family with its own secrets.
+Hoene said that he wanted to direct a straight character based thriller, unlike the action comedy and horror comedy that he had become known for.
+The film is rated 100% on Rotten Tomatoes.
+The writer, Neil Linpow, also acted in the film, with Joely Richardson and Sadie Soverall.